PixelAdmin Logo

 6. Processing Security

-Both Parties are responsible for implementing appropriate technical and organizational measures to ensure a level of security appropriate to the risk, in accordance with Articles 24, 25, and 32 of the GDPR.
+PixelAdmin and the Customer are independently responsible for implementing appropriate technical and organizational measures to ensure a level of security appropriate to the risk, per GDPR Articles 24, 25, and 32.
+In selecting and configuring its AI provider, PixelAdmin has implemented a series of specific security measures, detailed below.

 7. Use of Data Processors